Thorfgin/charactercreator/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
-	20240430	FIX: Typos in templates, sizing of the Info description of a Template
+	20240430	FIX: Typos in templates, sizing of the Info description of a Template.
+				FIX: Updated FAQ > printing the character is possible by PDF export.

 	20240420	CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down CRITICAL FIX: Sentry finding, ensure Safari can handle the PDF.